DuoMaster123/FlowersRecognition/README.md

 !
 Source of the Dataset ! --> https://www.kaggle.com/datasets/nadyana/flowers

+# Note: I ran this program on Window, so I can't sure about MacOS or Linux

 # FlowersRecognition

 Project for image classification of flowers using PyTorch and `torchvision.datasets.ImageFolder`.